Former Representative Giffords launches gun control drive

 Brady Campaign President Dan Gross said its supporters “stood shoulder to shoulder” with Giffords, but a spokeswoman could not immediately say how the groups might collaborate.

-U.S. President Barack Obama pledged after the Connecticut shooting to take swift action to reduce gun violence and has created a task force led by Vice President Joe Biden that is due to report later this month on possible measures.
+U.S. President Barack Obama pledged, after the Connecticut shooting, to take swift action to reduce gun violence and has created a task force led by Vice President Joe Biden due to report later this month on possible measures.

 The task force is examining legislation that would ban assault rifles, but is also looking at the role of violent movies and videogames in mass shootings and whether there is adequate access to mental health services.

-New York Governor Andrew Cuomo will propose a stricter assault weapons ban on Wednesday in his State of the State address, The New York Times reported, citing unnamed people briefed on the matter.
-New York is one of seven states that has some kind of ban on assault weapons, but Cuomo wants to tighten its loopholes, the Times said.

-Giffords’ new effort comes just days after she visited Newtown to meet with families of the victims of last month’s Sandy Hook school massacre.
+Giffords’ new effort comes just days after she visited Newtown, Connecticut, to meet with families of the victims of last month’s Sandy Hook school massacre.

 She also recently met with New York Mayor Michael Bloomberg, who heads his own initiative, Mayors Against Illegal Guns, that is pushing for what he calls “reasonable” gun controls.